 Do you remember when the tree fell on my house?
 It crashed through my very old and weathered privacy fence.
-Several sections had to be replaced.
+It so happens, several sections had to be replaced.
 I, of course kept the old fence pieces.

 I used my sawzall to cut the braces apart, then used my circular saw to cut the fence boards.
 It is four boards by about 37 inches.

 Whitewash Rustic Sign

 I sort of did a whitewash on the boards using Glidden’s Crisp White Linen–